Planning an Office Christmas Party

 Are you planning an office Christmas party?

-It’s a great opportunity to go over that year’s highlights, to promote the company culture and to unwind after a hard year’s work.
+It’s a brilliant opportunity to reflect on the year’s highlights, promote the company culture, and unwind after a year of hard work.

 1. Make a Headcount

-Are the employee’s partners invited?
-Depending on the size of your company this may or may not be possible.
-If the objective of the event is to create new ties among the employees, this is something you might want to consider.
-However, it will increase the overall size (and therefore cost) of the event.
+Will partners or plus-ones be invited?
+Depending on the size of your company, this might not be feasible.
+If the main goal of the event is to strengthen relationships among employees, you might decide to keep it staff-only.
+However, inviting partners will increase the number of attendees and the overall cost, so it’s worth considering your budget carefully.

 2. Confirm the Budget

-Before you start planning the office Christmas party, decide on the overall budget for the event.
-Again, you only need an estimate at this point.
-The easiest way to do this is to compare it to last year’s budget and increase (or decrease) it to match this year’s event size.
+Before diving into the planning process, decide on the overall budget for the event.
+At this stage, an estimate is fine.
+The easiest approach is to compare it to last year’s budget and adjust it based on the expected size of this year’s party, whether that means increasing or decreasing it.

 3. Pick a Date

-Pick a date for the Christmas party and start planning as early as possible.
-Remember every company in the area is looking at the same dates as you are.
+Choose a date for the Christmas party and start planning as early as possible.
+Remember, every company in your area will likely be eyeing the same popular dates.

 Thursday

-Hosting an office party on a Thursday usually means more employees will be able to attend.
-The downside is that most people won’t be working the next day!
+Hosting an office party on a Thursday often means more employees will be able to attend.
+However, the downside is that most people won’t have the next day off, which might make it harder for them to fully enjoy the evening.

 Friday & Saturday